Project Timeline – How To Manage Big Projects

 Once you’ve sent your questions to the design team, do the same with the development team.
 Find out how long they need to build this site and test it.
 Creating minor milestones is an excellent way to identify how long each department will need for each phase of development.

-Allow time for client testing and feedback as well, as this is an important part of all website projects.
+Allow time for client testing and feedback as well, as this is a vital part of all website projects.

 Creating the project timeline